 In Fratta Polesine it is possible to admire Villa Badoer, one of the most beautiful Palladian villas realized in the Veneto area (16th Century), its interiors adorned with frescoes by Pierfrancesco Giallo Fiorentino.
 Badoer is one of 24 Palladian villas named as a single UNESCO World Heritage Site.

 In Polesella too, there are many Renaissance villas which are all representative of the elegance and magnificence of the typical Venetian architecture.

 Rosolina a Mare, a pretty small town on the Adriatic coast, has a vast sandy shore and a dense pine forest.

-An ideal way to discover the wonders of these places is to take a a boat trip, slowly sailing along the many branches of the river.
-This experience can be even more exciting on by canoe or kayak, which make it possible to reach the quietest corners of the river to observe the birds that nest or fly the area.
+An ideal way to discover the wonders of these places is to take a boat trip, slowly sailing along the many branches of the river.
+This experience can be even more exciting in canoe or kayak, making it possible to reach the quietest corners of the river to observe the birds that nest or fly in the area.

 In general, for those who prefer birdwatching from dry land, several observation towers have been built.
 Many are the routes to be explored by mountain bike or on horseback, making it possible to immerse oneself body and soul in this captivating countryside.